-Q. On (another website) I saw a statement that troubled me greatly.
-In the never-ending debate of evolution vs. creationism, (the author) makes very good points.
-However, regarding the “beginning” of God he says “It is possible that the Lord may have existed for so long even He has lost track of His own beginning.”
+On (another website) I saw a statement that troubled me greatly.
+Regarding the “beginning” of God, he says “It is possible that the Lord may have existed for so long even He has lost track of His own beginning.”

 Is this really possible?
 I have always believed that God “always was” but now, although I still believe our God is eternal and un-created I was wondering if you could point out some scripture that confirms the fact that Our God did not simply “lose track” of his existence and that he has in fact, although it is is incomprehensible to the human mind, existed forever.